 Common street names for MDMA include Ecstasy, E, or Molly.
 The drug has similarities to both stimulants and hallucinogens.
-Users typically begins feeling its effects about fifteen minutes after ingestion with these feelings lasting between three to six hours.
+Users typically begin feeling its effects about fifteen minutes after ingestion, with these feelings lasting between three to six hours.
 MDMA users commonly experience an increase in energy and feelings of euphoria while on the drug.
-Similarly the drug triggers the release of hormones in the brain that can lead to increased feelings of sexual excitement, a heightened confidence in others, as well as a sense of closeness and empathy with other users of the drug.
+Similarly, the drug triggers the release of hormones in the brain, leading to increased feelings of sexual excitement.
+They may also experience heightened confidence in others and a sense of closeness and empathy with other users of the drug.

-It should also be noted that the drug also has a number of negative side effects.
-MDMA can result in users experiencing spikes in their heart rate and blood pressure which can be dangerous.
+The drug also has a number of negative side effects.
+MDMA can result in users experiencing spikes in their heart rate and blood pressure, which can be dangerous.
 In addition to this, MDMA also increases a person’s body temperature.
-As this happens the drug can impede a persons capability to tell if there body is overheating.
-The risk of fatality to MDMA increases in heated surroundings, for example in environments the drug is commonly used such as at music festivals and overfilled nightclubs.
-With that being said, even in controlled temperature environments MDMA can be fatal due to the body becoming excessively overheated.
+As this happens, the drug can impede a person’s capability to tell if their body is overheating.
+The risk of fatality to MDMA increases in heated surroundings, such as music festivals and overfilled nightclubs.
+However, even in controlled temperature environments, MDMA can be fatal due to the body becoming excessively overheated.

-Upon initial use people often describe Ecstasy as feeling euphoric, giving them more confidence and energy.
+Upon initial use, people often describe ecstasy as feeling euphoric, giving them more confidence and energy.
 There can be a sense of mania, and people who are high can appear childlike, giddy, and chatty.
 Users experience heightened sensory stimulation and mild hallucinations.
-These experiences translate well into the party or dance environment, a large reason why MDMA is such a popular party drug.
+These experiences translate well into the party or dance environment, a significant reason why MDMA is such a popular party drug.
 The pleasurable feelings associated with MDMA keep users coming back for more.
-Though typically said to be enjoyable, people can also experience increased sweating, teeth grinding, nausea, confusion, and vomiting.
-Short term effects can be deadly and can possibly lead to severe dehydration and overheating.
-In addition to this, people also experience a loss of appetite, a lack of motivation, suicidal thoughts, or the loss of interest in daily life.
+Though typically said to be enjoyable, people can also experience symptoms such as:

-While experiencing MDMA can be very pleasurable, after the high has worn off most users are left feeling depleted, exhausted, and depressed.
-This has to do with the fact that MDMA works to release and deplete levels of serotonin and dopamine in the brain.
+While experiencing MDMA can be very pleasurable, after the high has worn off, most users are left feeling depleted, exhausted, and depressed.
+This has to do with the fact that MDMA works to release and deplete serotonin and dopamine levels in the brain.
 The need to feel euphoric again often leads people to return to the drug as they find themselves incapable of reaching those feelings naturally.
-After prolonged use an addiction develops where the only way to “feel normal” is to use the drug.
+After prolonged use, an addiction develops where the only way to feel normal is to use the drug.

-Longer term use can also have dire consequences.
+Long-term use can also have dire consequences.
 Addicts can experience severe paranoia and lasting depression.
 It is not uncommon for mood swings to become part of a person’s daily life.
-Organ damage, specifically the liver and kidneys, happens because they work very hard to detoxify the body from the drug.
-Some people with a longer-term habit have experienced irreversible brain damage, which can be as small as memory loss, confusion, and difficulty problem solving, or as large as untreatable brain lesions.
+Organ damage, specifically the liver and kidneys, happens because they must work overtime to detoxify the body from the drug.
+Some people with a longer-term habit have experienced irreversible brain damage.
+This damage can be as minor as memory loss, confusion, and difficulty problem-solving or as significant as untreatable brain lesions.